dotnet/runtime/src/libraries/System.Net.Security/tests/StressTests/SslStress/Readme.md

 PS> .\run-docker-compose.ps1 -b
 ```

-This will build libraries and stress suite to a linux docker image and initialize a stress run using docker-compose.
+This will build the libraries and stress suite to a linux docker image and initialize a stress run using docker-compose.

 #### Using Windows containers